Semester 1 - Paris

 The seminar deals with themes that are the subject of recent reflections in the history of techniques.
 It focuses on technical collections held in museums and associations throughout Europe.
 The history of institutions and associations will be examined, as well as the history of the collections and the conservation professions.
 We will also reflect on the process of patrimonialization of technical objects.The seminar deals with themes that are the subject of recent reflections in the history of techniques.
 From 2022 onwards, it will focus on technical collections held in museums and associations throughout Europe.
 The history of institutions and associations will be examined, as well as the history of the collections and the conservation professions.
 We will also reflect on the process of patrimonialization of technical objects.

-b/ Global histories and technologies (19th-20th centuries), V. Guigueno
+b/ Global histories and technologies (19th-20th centuries), C. Lacheze

 Like the rest of the discipline, the history of technology is now engaged in a process of 'equal writing', the aim of which is, among other things, to deconstruct the Western mystique of progress (Adas 1989).
 How is this history to be written?
 Starting with a classical reading of technology as the 'instruments of empires' (Headrick 1981), the seminar will explore the ways in which David Arnold (2005) and David Edgerton (2013) have moved beyond this.
 Organised in collaboration with the research department of the musée du quai Branly, the course will pay close attention to the intersection between history and anthropology, a discipline that has made a major contribution to the foundation and renewal of questions about the relationship between man and his technical environment (Latour and Lemonnier 1994).